“I’m convinced that fear is at the root of most bad writing.”

 “Employ a simple and straightforward style,” Mark Twain instructed in the 18th of his 18 famous literary admonitions.
 And what greater enemy of simplicity and straightforwardness than the adverb?
 Or so argues Stephen King in On Writing: A Memoir on the Craft (public library), one of 9 essential books to help you write better.

-Though he may have used a handful of well-placed adverbs in his recent eloquent case for gun control, King embarks upon a forceful crusade against this malignant part of speech:
+While he may have used a handful of well-placed adverbs in his excellent recent case for gun control, King embarks upon a forceful crusade against this malignant part of speech:

 The adverb is not your friend.

 Adverbs … are words that modify verbs, adjectives, or other adverbs.
 They’re the ones that usually end in -ly.
 Adverbs, like the passive voice, seem to have been created with the timid writer in mind. … With adverbs, the writer usually tells us he or she is afraid he/she isn’t expressing himself/herself clearly, that he or she is not getting the point or the picture across.